-The amount of annual contribution must be less than 25% of the employee annual income.
+The amount of annual contribution must be less than 25% of the employee's annual income.
 These numbers are different if you are self-employed.
 This is a great option for small businesses.
 There is no startup cost to this retirement plan, and it helps the employees.

 4. Nondeductible IRA

 The next type of IRA account is a Nondeductible IRA.
 When you contribute to this account, it can only be made from after-tax money and is not deductible.
 With that said, you can still enjoy it being tax-deferred when it grows.
-This is perfect for people that don’t qualify for a Roth IRA.
+This is perfect for people who don’t qualify for a Roth IRA.

 5. Spousal IRA

 If one of the spouses does not have an income but still wants to have an IRA, a spousal IRA is a great option.
 It also works if one of the spouses simply has a low income.
-They can contribute ten to a Roth or traditional however it is under the umbrella of spousal IRA.
+They can contribute ten to a Roth or traditional however it is under the umbrella of a spousal IRA.

 It’s important to note there are some things that need to be done in order to qualify for this.
 The couple must have a joint tax return.
 Contributions are also allowed annually of $5500 or under.